-Currently the pay, expenses and declaration of interest are published for the Corporate Management Team which comprises the Chief Executive and the Strategic Directors, together with the Chief Finance Officer and the Director of Legal and HR Services.
-The council appointed a new Chief Executive in September
+Currently the pay, expenses and key benefits for the Council Management Team are published on the council's website.
+The Council Management Team comprises the Chief Executive and the Strategic Directors, together with the Chief Finance Officer and the Director of Legal and HR Services.

-2015.
-The rate of pay of the Chief Executive and Strategic Directors and other Senior Managers are in accordance with the council's senior management pay rates.
+The rates of pay of the Chief Executive and Strategic Directors and other Senior Managers are in accordance with the council's senior manager pay scales.

-The council may, in exceptional circumstances, employ senior managers under contracts for services.
-The council generally will aim to pay such individuals at a rate consistent with the pay of directly employed staff performing a comparable role, although there may be circumstances where there is a business case to support a higher pay rate for a short term period to ensure continuity of service and meet any statutory obligations.
-The council's approach to dealing with HMRC changes to regulations for provision of personal services from April 2017 is to base decisions on the use of the Her Majesty's Revenue and Customs' (HMRC) online assessment tool to determine whether individuals hired on an interim basis will be on a PAYE or personal services basis.
-Most agency workers, consultants and interims are required to pay tax on a PAYE basis.
+The council may, from time to time, engage senior managers under contracts for services.
+The council generally will aim to pay such individuals at a rate consistent with the pay of directly employed staff performing a comparable role, although there may be exceptional circumstances which support a higher pay rate for a short term period to ensure continuity of service and meet any statutory obligations.